Significant-Gravitas/AutoGPT/rnd/README.md

 4. Open the extracted folder and navigate to the "rnd" directory.
 5. Enter the "AutoGPT server" folder.
 6. Open a terminal window in this directory.
-7. Locate and open the README file in the AutoGPT server folder.
+7. Locate and open the README file in the AutoGPT server folder: [doc](./autogpt_server/README.md#setup).
-8. Copy and paste each command from the README into your terminal.
+8. Copy and paste each command from the setup section in the README into your terminal.
    - Important: Wait for each command to finish before running the next one.
 9. If all commands run without errors, enter the final command: `poetry run app`
 10. You should now see the server running in your terminal.

 11. Navigate back to the "rnd" folder.
 12. Open the "AutoGPT builder" folder.
-13. Open the README file in this folder.
+13. Open the README file in this folder: [doc](./autogpt_builder/README.md#getting-started).
 14. In your terminal, run the following commands:
     ```
     npm install